OsBlaineOra/db-devops-tools/UTPLSQL.md

 ## Changing code covered by an existing test
 A change request has come in.
 The user would like the function to return null when a null is passed in.
-It is good practice to setup your tests so they test for what you want the code to do, before your change it.
+It is good practice to setup your tests so they test for what you want the code to do, before changing the function code.

 Edit the package spec
 Run the following in your **Cloud Shell(ssh)**